ssluo/ssluo.github.io/_portfolio/reading-habits.md

 - Read at least 12 books this year
 	- Definitely achievable given my past reading pace.
 With 2 books down at time of writing, I only have 10 more books to go!
-- Becoming a more balanced reader by:
+- Become a more balanced reader by:
 	- Reading books in at least four new genres
 	- Having less than half of books read this year be sci-fi/fantasy
 - Read books by authors outside of my favored set